twse/random-stuff/README.md

 ﻿# Index
-* **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
+* **names.csv**: Contributor names to add to the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who may have Mozilla Bugzilla profiles.
-This includes legacy contributors who have not created their account or updated their email address on Mozilla Bugzilla.
-It does not include the Mozilla Bugzilla email addresses.
+This includes legacy contributors who have no account or have not updated their email address on Mozilla Bugzilla.
 The list is sorted by Unicode codepoint.
 * **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).
+* (Not present in this repository) [Font test pages with game dialogues](https://drive.google.com/uc?id=11DeLAaXrlsdL4rtde386v5TFi0_b8zsd).
+See the comments in the HTML pages for each font to determine which game is using the dialogue and what person/company wrote or translated the text.
+Swearing is everywhere in pages for each font so readers should be 12 or older.
 * (Not present in this repository) User agents for Otter Browser for [Mac browsers](https://drive.google.com/uc?id=1-AkleGvhHpgbLkLnhYKpaoo1fKqIjjv-&export=download) and [game consoles](https://drive.google.com/uc?id=1JJZ9qHIFXxyQTBJTFfX120Z3rIS5pBbb&export=download)

 ## Data Files and Registry Keys in Software